ThirdRealityStudios/WeakPathAI/README.md

 Also, it will copy all neurons including the deeper layers (hidden layer) of each neuron,

-so every neuron can get its own independent weight (that is what I meant with "redundant").
+so every neuron can get its own independent weight (that is what I meant with "redundant" though it isn't in reality).